avanishbharati/ChuckNorrisJokesSplitter/README.md

 # Parallel Service Integration using Spring Boot, Apache Camel and WebTestClient
+# Get 2 Jokes for 1 API Call !
 This project demonstrates how to merge results after asynchronous calls to multiple services using Apache Camel splitter technique.
 As a mock service, we will be calling the Internet Chuck Norris Database twice, in parallel and merging the jokes data responses into one result.

 ## Swagger
 http://localhost:8080/chucknorrisjokessplitter/api/v1/api-doc